 Brownie Roll-Out Cookies

-Roll out cookie dough on floured counter.
+On a floured counter roll dough to desired thickness.
+Most sugar cookies are rolled to 1/8-inch thick but shown here are 1/4-inch thickness, which is better at delivering a “brownie” effect.
 Cut into desired shapes, brushing extra deposits of flour off the top.
 (It does disappear once baked, though, so don’t overly fret if they go into the oven looking white.)
-Bake on a parchment-lined baking sheet for 8 to 11 minutes (the former for 1/8-inch thick cookies, the latter for 1/4-inch cookies) until the edges are firm and the centers are slightly soft and puffed.
+Bake on a parchment-lined baking sheet for 8 to 11 minutes (the former for firm 1/8-inch thick cookies, the latter for firm 1/4-inch cookies; for softer 1/4-inch cookies, as shown, bake for 8 to 9 minutes) until the edges are firm.